18F/development-guide/css_coding_styleguide.md

 }
 ```

-- Use mixins for compoennts to change size.
+- Use mixins for components to change size.
 - Use mixins when something requires parameters.

 ```scss